Lon Kirkop: Biography

 Kirkop debut as a playwright during the Cospicua Short Play Festival 2019 with three different plays: FIl-Ħajja li Jmiss (Maltese for "Another Life"), Limbu (Maltese for "Limbo") and Elektra, where he won best script writing for the play Elektra.
 Since then, he wrote his first young adult novel Mitt Elf Isem Ieħor: HappyVeganGirlJules (Maltese for "A Hundred Thousand Other Names: HappyVeganGirlJules") and won the Literary Contest Of Novels For Youth in 2020, and in October 2021, this novel was published by Merlin Publishers.
 The novel become an instant success not only with teens but also with adults and received positive feedback from both critics and readers, especially for its fresh voice, pace and provocative content.
 Kirkop's debut novel turned out to be a surprise hit during the Malta Book Festival 2021.
 In an interview with Times Of Malta, Kirkop stated that he is not surprised that his novel is also proving popular with adults.
 He said "I cannot say I am surprised that it’s also doing well with adults.
 Although it explores the struggles of being a teenager in a world obsessed with social media, it’s also about relationships between family members and friends while touching upon social issues that affect many people irrelevant of their age."

 On the novel, the Maltese blogger/book reviewer Robert Pisani from The Bobsphere wrote:“I’ve read quite a few novels about social media culture and behaviour.
 At this point, Mitt Elf Isem Ieħor is probably my favourite one.”Lon wrote the lyrics of the song Fittixni, that was one of the Finalist in the song contest Mużika Mużika: Festival tal-Kanzunetta Maltija.
 The song was written with the Maltese composer Gilbert "Bibi" Camilleri and performed by Victoria Sciberras.

 The song Fil-Kexxun, which he wrote both the music and lyrics for, won the 46th edition of L-Għanja tal-Poplu.

 His second book Fil-Ħajja Li Jmiss u Drammi Oħra tat-Triq, a collection of short plays, was published by Merlin Publishers on the 27th of September 2022.

 Lon Kirkop was one of the selected artists at the Woolwich Contemporary Print Fair 2022 with his lithography print Out of Focus.

+In the 48th edition of L-Għanja tal-Poplu, Lon debuted as a singer-songwriter with the song Straight.
+This song highlights his personal experience as a gay person throughout his life.
+Since its release, the song has gained significant traction, with many praising its quality and the realism of its lyrics.
+During the final night of the contest, held at Pjazza Teatru Rjal in Valletta, Lon won the Best Social Theme Award.